VenusakaVXT/tic-tac-toe/README.md

 The turn play is displayed below the board and next to the Reset button.

+The Reset button can be pressed whenever you want to reset the game.

 The party that ticks 3 boxes forming a diagonal, straight line (vertical, horizontal), that side wins and displays a notification that that side won.
 Click OK to start a new game.

 In the next game, the losing side will go first.